ShyPiano/pali-nimi/README.md

 ## instalation
 this python script was made using python 3.10
-might work on other python versions as well
+might work on other python3 versions as well

 to install, simply clone this repository:
 ```bash